 Graduate Classes

 All of the doctoral students in the structured doctoral model “Integrated Track” are assigned to one of the a.r.t.e.s. graduate classes.
-Each individual project is embedded and discussed in a broader thematic and interdisciplinary framework.
-The themes of the classes relate to each other historically, systematically and methodically.
-They also relate to the research areas and areas of excellence of the Faculty of Arts and Humanities.
-This helps to create a productive environment at the levels of individual disciplines, the graduate classes and the entire graduate school – be the problem broadly or narrowly defined.
+Through this program each individual project is embedded and discussed in a broader thematic and interdisciplinary framework.
+The themes of each class relate to each other historically, systematically, and methodologically, while connecting more broadly to the research areas and areas of excellence of the Faculty of Arts and Humanities.
+The Integrated track provides a productive environment on all levels, within individual disciplines, the graduate class and the graduate school as a whole, in which problems, whether general or specialized, can be discussed and explored.

 Class 1: “Dynamics of Knowledge and Societies in Pre-Modern Cultures”